-Asigra Inc., which has sold backup Software as a Service (SaaS) through partners since 1986, is formalizing its channel program for managed service providers and resellers who provide backup and disaster recovery
+Asigra Inc., which has sold backup Software as a Service (SaaS) through partners since 1986, is formalizing its channel program for managed service providers and resellers who provide backup and disaster recovery through the cloud or as on-site software.

 The Asigra Hybrid Partner Program, which launched today, includes several partner levels and commission incentive programs.
 Levels include: